 Tips for Choosing Your First Scenic European River Cruise

-If you’re torn, match the river to your travel style:
+If you’re torn between sailing the Rhine, the Danube and the Moselle, match the river to your travel style:

 - Choose the Rhine if you want castles, classic scenery, and easy walking towns.